Tucker Olson is in a race against the clock for pre-symptomatic treatment prior to familial ALS onset.

 John Olson was the first member of the Olson family to bravely volunteer for an ALS clinical trial.
 The trial's treatment in which John Olson received was never disclosed to the Olson family.
 John and other participants were abruptly pulled from the treatment.

-leaving his brothers, sisters, and the rest of his family wondering whom this terrible disease might strike next.
+John Olson would succumb to complications of ALS in April of 2005, leaving his brothers, sisters, and the rest of his family wondering whom this terrible disease might strike next.

 John Olson's Family, 1992